MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands.md

 ## Add a control from the WinUI 2 library to the custom control

 Traditionally, WinRT XAML controls have been released as part of the Windows OS and made available to developers through the Windows SDK.
 The [WinUI library](/uwp/toolkits/winui/) is an alternative approach, where updated versions of WinRT XAML controls from the Windows SDK are distributed in a NuGet package that is not tied to Windows SDK releases.
 This library also includes new controls that aren't part of the Windows SDK and the default UWP platform.
-See our [WinUI library roadmap](https://github.com/microsoft/microsoft-ui-xaml/blob/master/docs/roadmap.md) for more details.

 This section demonstrates how to add a WinRT XAML control from the WinUI 2 library to your user control.